Planning has progressed for future upgrades of Donnybrook Road between Mickleham Road, Mickleham and Epping Road, Woodstock.

 - The top 2 improvements that respondents would like considered is more road lanes and upgrades to the Hume Freeway Interchange.

 - Respondents identified Polaris Road to English Street as the highest priority section of Donnybrook Road to upgrade.
-There was strong support to add new lanes to the Donnybrook Road bridge over the Hume Freeway and to upgrade the Donnybrook Road and Mitchell Street intersection.
+There was strong support for adding new lanes to the Donnybrook Road bridge over the Hume Freeway and for upgrading the Donnybrook Road and Mitchell Street intersection.

 - Feedback highlighted support for upgrading intersections (including Brookville Drive, Mitchell Street and Willaroy Boulevard) and the need to improve street lighting along the road.